Mining Engineering Technology

 Many Sask Polytech students benefit from transferring course credit.
 You may be eligible to transfer credit to Sask Polytech or to another college or university.

-Cape Breton University Graduates of the Mining Engineering Technology Diploma may be eligible for 36 cu in the Bachelor of Engineering Technology Environmental Studies or Petroleum degree programs
+Cape Breton University Graduates of this program may be eligible for 36 cu in the Bachelor of Engineering Technology Environmental Studies or Petroleum degree programs.

 Memorial University